rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > TODOs:
 >
-> - Evaluate survey length (the interviews took ~20-30 minutes)
-> - Can the community survey FAQ be generalized for all surveys such as this or
->   the trademark surveys?
 > - Resolve and close open issues related to this survey on `rust-lang/surveys`
-> - Are these questions being presented in the optimal order?
-> - Make sure none of the major cohort sections are leaving out relevant
->   questions that are asked of the other major cohorts.

 ## Collaboration Interview

-### Have you contributed or ever considered contributing to the official Rust project (e.g. any repo that is part of the rust-lang Github org)?
+### Have you contributed or ever considered contributing to the official Rust project (e.g. any repo that is part of the rust-lang GitHub org)?

 - I am an active contributor to the Rust Project.
 [NEXT](#for-active-contributors)
 - I was an active contributor to the Rust Project but am not any longer.
 [NEXT](#for-inactive-contributors)